ology/Python-Music-MelodicDevice/README.md

 ## DESCRIPTION

-This class provides methods to do traditional transformations to music notes.
+This class provides methods to do chromatic and diatonic transformations to music notes.

 The three major categories are transpositions, inversions, and five types of ornamentation.